-- Breastfeeding counseling covered at 100% through in-network providers. - Certain breast pumps for pregnant and post-partum women: - One manual or electric breast pump purchase per delivery is covered. - o Benefit available during third trimester or after member has delivered the baby. - o Breast pumps come with certain supplies, such as tubing, shields and bottles. - Additional replacement supplies are not covered with the initial breast pump purchase.
-Replacement supplies are only covered after the breast pump has been purchased. - o Breast pumps must be purchased from participating Durable Medical Equipment (DME) vendors. - Not all participating DME vendors carry all items.
+- Breastfeeding counseling covered at 100% through in-network providers. - Certain breast pumps for pregnant and post-partum women: - One manual or electric breast pump purchase per delivery is covered. - o Benefit available during third trimester or after member has delivered the baby. - Breast pumps come with certain supplies, such as tubing, shields and bottles; therefore, replacement breast pump supplies will not be separately reimbursable on the same date as the breast pump, as the supplies are included in the initial purchase. - o Breast pump supplies will be limited to two units per code, per year. - o Breast pumps must be purchased from participating Durable Medical Equipment (DME) vendors. - Not all participating DME vendors carry all items.
 Please check with your local participating vendor of choice to see if they carry breast pumps.
 Edgepark carries breast pumps (1-800-321-0591) or go to the Find a Doctor or Facility page to find a vendor close to you.
 If you need help finding a DME vendor that carries breast pumps, call the Customer Service number on the back of your member ID card. - See "What Is Not Covered" for information about breast pump exclusions.